tonymullen/TonyMullen-Book/Readme.md

 Always include a brief but *meaningful* comment.
 Do not make comments like "blahblah" or "some stuff".
 [Here's some good advice on commit messages](http://chris.beams.io/posts/git-commit/).

 In addition, as you complete each chapter, you should **commit and tag** the release representing that chapter, so I can quickly go to the last commit for each chapter.
-Look at the commit history of this repository to see an example.
+Look at the releases for this repository to see an example.
 [Here's the documentation on tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 You must also push your commits to GitHub and Heroku.
 Pushing to GitHub (with tags) should look something like this:

 ```
 git push origin master --tags